Best ballet dance floors 2023, explained

 Best ballet floor for home studios

 This floor is a dream to perform on.
 With an incredible 61% shock absorbency and a ballet-specific covering, performing feels beautifully buoyant and elegant.
-Furthermore, the hardwood-topped, pre-fabricated boards are easy to assemble and installing yourself can potentially save thousands on professional installation costs.
+Furthermore, the hardwood-topped, pre-fabricated boards are easy to assemble.
+As a result, it’s easy to self-install and can potentially save thousands on professional installation costs.

 This beautiful ballet floor allows dancers to practice at home, giving them the rehearsal time required to become one of the best.
 It’s easy to install and transforms a standard room into a world-class ballet studio.